 Prolonged drought leading to shortage of livestock supply, followed by a break in the season, causing a spike in prices has put pressure on all livestock processors, including Monbeef.
-These climatic and market factors lead to the closure of the Monbeef processing facility in January 2020.
+These climatic and market factors led to the closure of the Monbeef processing facility in January 2020.
 Before closure, the facility supported 120 jobs and processed 150-180 head per day, primarily for export to the US.
 This is not the first time Monbeef has closed, and appears that these matters cyclically affect processors.
-Monbeef has indicated that they will reopen in late 2022.
+Monbeef has since reopened in late 2022, commencing with 60 jobs with a target to grow the workforce back up to 100 jobs.